Ultra-Cube/Gate-OS/README.md

 ---

 If something you expected isn't here (no external wiki), open an issue – gaps are tracked aggressively during pre‑beta.

+---

+## © Copyright

+Copyright (c) 2025 **Ultra Cube Tech**.
+All rights reserved.

+This project is released under the terms of the GPLv3 (see [LICENSE](LICENSE)).

+Trademarks and brand assets remain the property of Ultra Cube Tech and may require additional permission for commercial use.